Inbibo/adonisfx_docs/docs/maya/skin_merge.md

   <figcaption><b>Figure 1</b>: Create Skin Merge UI.</figcaption>
 </figure>

-2. With the UI open select the final mesh in the scene and press the *Add Selected* button in the *Final Mesh* section.
+2. In the UI select the final mesh in the scene and press the *Add Selected* button in the *Final Mesh* section.

 3. Add the animation and simulation meshes taking into consideration the following requirements:
     - At least one mesh must be added in each field.
     - To add meshes to any list, select the meshes in the scene and click the respecitve *Add Selected* button.
     - Adding the same mesh twice to a list is not supported.
-    - Adding the same mesh as a Simulation Mesh and as an Animation Mesh is not adviced but it is supported.
+    - Adding the same mesh as a Simulation Mesh and as an Animation Mesh is not adviced.
     - If you wish to remove a single element from the list, select it in the Skin Merge UI and press the Remove Selected button.
     - You may also clear any list fully by pressing the respective Clear button.